fgh1999/FedTruthFinderImpl/process description/process description.md

 As a result, every group should have $\lfloor n/(2t+1) \rfloor$ or  $(\lfloor n/(2t+1)\rfloor +1)$ members, where $n$ represents the total number of the clients (or, users) at that time.

 However, this method cannot let the users to has the ability to observe the others' $gid$, which means that *user selection* in the following steps cannot be taken by the users.
 Besides, the group setting cannot be rearranged during the runtime.
-This is not all bad because user selection may depend on the stability of connections between client and server other than the quantities of connections among clients under a *server-coordinated* communication architecture.
+This is not all bad because user selection may depend on the stability of connections between client and server other than the qualities of connections among clients under a *server-coordinated* communication architecture.

 ### Group-wise[^3] Secret Sharing